The Boy Scouts have a great motto: “Be prepared.”

 We are getting ready for our next “Pennsylvania Elk Photography Experience” so I am beginning to prepare for the trip.
 I typically work with lists of things I need to get ready and a packing list so I don’t forget to pack anything.
 The excitement of wondering what all we might see and be able to photograph is enough to create plenty of energy and enthusiasm for this phase of the pre-trip planning!

 Food shopping and menu planning are not unimportant matters because photographers work up an appitite and must find sustinence at the end of a long day.
+I usually just stick some PITA PIT in my backpack as a quick snack.
 There are rumors that two feet of snow are blanketing the ground around our cabin.
 If this is true then we will be in for some interesting hikes!
 This causes me to wonder how the animals of the mountains are able to survive such harsh winters.

 Here in the Poconos we’ve had snow on the ground for over a month now.
 It has been cold, too.
 Our lowest temperature in the month of January was -9.8.
 The weather is beginning to change now and this weekend is supposed to be much warmer.
 Forty-degrees in February is not bad at all.
 I am sure we will have some cold weather to deal with this week, but it could always be worse.
 Besides, anytime to be outdoors enjoying nature is a pure joy!